 Members of the Annenberg community have access to network disk space (commonly called H:\ drive).
 Please use this space to store your school related files only.
-Please do not store important files on your C: or D: (local drives).
-Your local drives may be purged at any time without notice.
-Although we perform regular backups of our file servers (your H:\drive, e-mail, and web space), neither the Annenberg School for Communication nor the University of Pennsylvania is responsible for data loss of any sort as a result of using University information systems.
+Please do not store important files on your C: (local drive).
+Your C drive is only 75 GB in size, and may fill quickly, especially if you use the desktop interface of any cloud storage applications.
+(Please use only the web interface for cloud storage applications because they create local copies of your cloud folders.)
+Additionally, please know your c: drive may be purged at any time without notice.
+Although we perform regular backups of our file servers (your H:\drive and web space), neither the Annenberg School for Communication nor the University of Pennsylvania is responsible for data loss of any sort as a result of using University information systems.